friendsofhyperf/components/docs/en/components/validated-dto.md

 }
 ```

-With the above `DTO` definition, you can run:
+Using the above `DTO` definition, you can run:

 ```php
 $dto = UserDTO::fromArray([